silviamaggi/smd-com/_posts/2021-05-14-my-latest-letter.md

 redirect_from:
   - /it/design-it/una-lettera/
 ---
-Every couple of weeks, I write a letter to the nice people subscribed to [_Design, Digested_](https://silviamaggidesign.com/design-inspiration-newsletter-silvia-maggi/){:target="_blank"}.
+Every couple of weeks, I write a letter to the nice people subscribed to [_Design, Digested_](https://silviamaggidesign.com/design-inspiration-newsletter-silvia-maggi/){:target="_blank" rel="noopener"}.
 Today, I want to share the latest with you.
 As there weren’t any new blog posts or projects to announce, I didn’t know what to write.
 Yet, I ended up writing a lot.

 ---
 I was initially embarrassed while thinking about what to tell you.
 Yet, what I read, watch and interests me everyday helps me grow.
 Or simply amuses me.